 - Would I feel comfortable identifying as either asexual or allosexual?
 Why or why not?

-Of course, there are no right or wrong answers, and every graysexual person would answer differently based on their own feelings and experiences.
+Of course, there are no right or wrong answers, and many graysexual people would answer differently based on their feelings and experiences.

 You can learn more about graysexuality and asexuality online or at local in-person meetups.
-If you have a local LGBTQA+ community, you might be able to connect with other graysexual people there.
+If you have a local space dedicated to the LGBTQA+ community, you might be able to connect with other graysexual people there.

 You can also learn more from: